 “Japan.
 Wow!
 My eyes were opened.”
-A huge UC scam in Japan is revealed.
+A huge FFWPU scam in Japan is revealed.

 Thousands of Japanese UC members pretended to be members of a Buddhist religion whilst they did the infamous ‘spiritual sales*’.
 This worked well in Japan, a Buddhist country.
 Strangely, as explained later by Tyler Hendricks, following this scheme those ‘Buddhist members’ had to be re-integrated back into the UC.
 At the time the scam was started, the terrible reputation of the UC in Japan was affecting fundraising results – and money was what Moon wanted.